-It’s hard to know how many of these problems that an older individual is going to have to deal with before they go to the ER.
+It’s hard to know how many of these problems an older individual is going to have to deal with before they go to the ER.

-There are in some cases where the patient is completely immobile in something like a car crash and can’t even move to the restroom.
+There are some cases where the patient is completely immobile in something like a car crash and can’t even move to the restroom.

 See also: Can You Be a Nurse With a DUI?